raphaelramosds/sculptor/README.md

 ## Applications

-This class was used for builting a interpreter and an interface where the user can draw any wished sculpture on 2d matrixes which represents its inntercections planes.
+This class was used for builting a interpreter and an interface where the user can draw any wished sculpture with 2D matrixes which represents its interceptions planes.
 You can see the documentation behind these applications [right here](https://raphaelramosds.github.io/sculptor/)

 The repositories of these applications are [sculptor-interpreter](https://github.com/raphaelramosds/sculptor-interpreter) and [sculptor-interface](https://github.com/raphaelramosds/sculptor-interface)